Anglicans Online

 Anglican Church of India

-'autonomous Church body having its nine Bishops in valid apostolic succession.
+An 'autonomous Church body having its nine Bishops in valid apostolic succession.
 It has good relations to other Traditional Anglican denominations who continued in valid apostolic succession.
 The Anglican Church of India is affiliated to the Worldwide Traditional Anglican Communion of about 42 Anglican Churches.'

-The Anglican Church of Virginia
+Anglican Church of South Sudan

 Anglican Church Worldwide